PresentLocation/Art64X/190926/WebsiteMapping.md

 # Website Mapping

-Website mapping is used to assess existing websites, and to also plan the design of new websites.
+Website mapping is an important design technique.
+Designers map the web to assess existing web product, and to plan the design of new web product.

-In this introduction to website mapping, we are interested in knowing how to develop both (1) site maps and (2) page maps.
+In this introduction to website mapping, we are interested in understanding basic ways to develop both (1) site maps and (2) page maps.
+(These terms site map and page page tend to refer to websites.
+When we are designing other types of web product, we may use more general terminology, such as project map and screen map.)

 ## SITE MAPS